 In the right circumstances, and in the right hands, term sheets are an invaluable tool in the deal-making process.
 The key for clients and attorneys is understanding the term sheet’s role in the deal and being careful not to inadvertently create binding obligations.

-If you are in need of a term sheet or would like more information about this topic, or other legal issues, please contact us at 208.344.6000 or email email@example.com.
+If you are in need of a term sheet or would like more information about this topic, or other legal issues, please contact a member of our Business Group or call 208.344.6000.

 More Corporate Law Blog Posts